Part 2: Calibration & Imaging of J1849+3024

 usescratch=True)

 • Replace the field with the phase calibrator name and the model with the model image.
-The usescratch is set to True to generate a physical $\texttt{MODEL}$ column which speeds up calibration but uses up disk space!
+The usescratch option is set to True to generate a physical $\texttt{MODEL}$ column, which speeds up the processing time but consumes disk space.

-• With all these set, execute step 3!
+• With all these set, execute step 3.

-• Repeat for the phases
+• Repeat for the phases.

 4B.
 Refining the delays